soapbox-pub/rebased/docs/configuration/cheatsheet.md

 ## :frontend_configurations

 This can be used to configure a keyword list that keeps the configuration data for any kind of frontend.
 By default, settings for `pleroma_fe` and `masto_fe` are configured.
+You can find the documentation for `pleroma_fe` configuration into [Pleroma-FE configuration and customization for instance administrators](/frontend/CONFIGURATION/#options).

 Frontends can access these settings at `/api/pleroma/frontend_configurations`